bri578/project/README.md

 ## LICENSE:
 ### Creative Commons Attribution License 3.0 / CC BY 3.0 US DEED

-I chose this license due to my project being a sort of film.
-It gives the public the ability to use the film as long as attribution/credit is appropriately given to the creator.

 The link to the video is [here](https://youtu.be/NGYIFTEcBDA) just in case :)